liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/01-configuring-elasticsearch/02-advanced-configuration.markdown

 $$$

 The above example shows how a `fooName` field might be added to @product@'s type mapping.
-Because `fooName` is not an existing property in the mapping, it will work just fine.
-If you try to override an existing property mapping, index creation will fail.
+Because `fooName` is not an existing property in the mapping, it works fine.
+If you try to override an existing property mapping, index creation fails.
 Instead use the `overrideTypeMappings` setting to override `properties` in the mapping.

 +$$$

-**Note:** To see that your additional mappings have been added to the `LiferayDocumentType`, use `curl` to access this URL after saving your additions and reindexing:
+**Note:** To see that your additional mappings have been added to the `LiferayDocumentType`, use `curl` to access this URL after saving your additions and re-indexing:

     curl http://[HOST]:[ES_PORT]/liferay-[COMPANY_ID]/_mapping/LiferayDocumentType?pretty